-One of my old high school friends just got married.
+Two years ago one of my old high school friends got married.
 It was beautiful.
-And I had the most wonderful time and felt so so happy for her.
-She was stunning and I’ve never seen her look so full of joy in all of my knowing her.
+I’ve never seen her look so full of joy in all of my knowing her.
 It was a magical night to witness…

 Anyone else struggle with confidence issues before big events or vacations or milestones?

-I can only imagine how many women were stressing while packing for Coachella (something they should just be looking forward to as an experience) and thought to themselves… ugh I’m so fat.
+I imagine how many women stress hard while packing for this festival (something they should just be looking forward to as an experience) and think to themselves… ugh I’m so fat.

 Or, I wish I would have worked out more before this.

 Or, I’m too _______ to wear this.

 You KNOW this is common.
 So much skin is shown at Coachella.
 So much documentation going on.
 This can give a girl some serious anxiety and take some joy out of the experience.
 Same goes for bachelorette parties.

 It sucks.
 And we can say we don’t care but I think everyone cares… at least a little bit.
 And it’s during these big events when our insecurities are really heightened!